Alcoholrithm/Oscar_Scripts/README.md

 # Oscar
-Scripts for getting result of Oscar Architecture from raw images
+Scripts for to inference using Oscar in Image Captioning and VQA tasks.

 ## Requirements
 ```